 One of the biggest homages is the use of the last name Loomis in subsequent horror movies, most notably John Carpenter’s Halloween (1978) and Wes Craven’s Scream (1996).
 The time between the appearance of a character with the last name Loomis tends to be about 18 years, and each iteration is different.

 Below, I explore the famous surname's history and evolution throughout the horror movie genre.
-Please note, there are SPOILERS ahead.
+Please note, there are classic SPOILERS ahead.

 Watch Dr. Loomis battle Michael Myers in the original "Halloween."

 Sam Loomis – Psycho (1960)

 The birth of the Loomis character begins with Psycho’s Sam Loomis, who appears in both the novel and film.
-Sam is one of the heroes, or victims, of the story, depending on how you look at it.
-He shows up briefly at the beginning of Hitchcock’s film as the motive for his girlfriend, Marion, to steal $40,000 from her boss in order to be with him.
+Sam is one of the heroes, and victims, of the story.
+He shows up briefly at the beginning of Hitchcock’s film as the motive for his girlfriend, Marion Crane, to steal $40,000 from her boss in order to be with him.

 Sam is legally divorced, and Marion is single so it’s not a corrupt affair, but Sam is broke from keeping his hardware store in business while paying his ex-wife alimony each month.
 He doesn’t have the resources to give Marion a proper life, and the two are torn over whether or not to even continue their relationship.

 The last name Loomis is an English name which encompasses the words "pool," "nook," and "recess."
 The last name is also common in farmers, housekeepers, and carpenters.
 This is appropriate considering Sam runs a hardware store. in the book, the story elaborates that he had inherited the failing business from his father and that he mostly sells farm equipment, which suits his surname's history well.
 He’s a lowly man, who, while he does manage to save Lila from a fate similar to her sister’s, does not get the happy ending that the hero classically acquires at the end of a movie.

 Sam and Lila Check into the Bates Motel